Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 2. Open group_document.qmd and find your assigned section

-3. In your section and your section only, enter some text, add a few code chunks with some R-code
+3. In your section and your section only, enter some text, add a few code chunks with some R code

-4. Make sure to save the document
+4. Save the document

 5. Now again, find the group_document.qmd in the git tab of the Environment pane and tick the box under Staged